 sago palm toxicity in pets

-Being a practicing veterinarian along the Northern East Coast states, I see a lot of certain diseases (like Lyme disease, for instance), but there’s one serious malady I am glad I don’t see very often: sago palm toxicity.
+Being a practicing veterinarian along the Northern East Coast states, I see a lot of certain diseases (like Lyme disease, for instance), but there’s one serious malady I am glad I don’t see very often: sago palm poisoning in pets.

-What are sogo palms and why are they toxic?
+What are sago palms and why are they toxic?

-Sago palms are popular landscape plants in regions that have sandy soils in tropical to subtropical climates (Florida, California, and Texas, I’m looking at you!).
+Sago palms are popular landscape plants in regions that have sandy soils in tropical to subtropical climates (Florida, California, and Texas, for example).
 They can be houseplants, as well, and also come in a miniaturized bonsai form.
 No matter the size or the location, make no mistake – these plants are deadly!

 The toxin in sago palms is called cycasin, and it’s found in all parts of the plant, including the seeds, the fruit, and the base.
 Its highest concentration is found in the seeds, which are easy to ingest.
-Dogs and cats (and horses) seem to find both the plant and seeds quite tasty and are not shy about chowing down.
+Dogs and cats (and horses) seem to find both the plant and seeds quite tasty and are not shy about chowing down, but they can lead to deadly consequences, as seen in a recent case with a French Bulldog from Wisconsin.

 Signs and symptoms